leowang1820/leowang1820.github.io/_pages/about.md

 :exclamation: News
 ======
+- **[2026.1]** Our article "MCTP: A Multi-Coupled Dynamics Trajectory Planning Scheme for Autonomous Driving in Extreme Conditions" has been accepted by **IEEE Transactions on Automation Science and Engineering**（**IF=6.4, Q2, TOP**）！The article presents a method for trajectory planning which considered the multi-coupled vehicle dynamics including lateral-longitudinal motion coupling, tire force coupling, and lateral instability.
+I provided the path tracking method and assistance in real-vehicle test for the artcile.

-- **[2025.9]** Our article "Real-time multidimensional vehicle dynamic stability domain calculation and its application in intelligent vehicles" has been accepted by Intelligent and Connected Vehicles Symposium(ICVS) 2025.
+- **[2025.9]** Our article "Real-time multidimensional vehicle dynamic stability domain calculation and its application in intelligent vehicles" has been accepted by Intelligent and Connected Vehicles Symposium(ICVS) 2025, **SAE International**.
 The article presents a stable region estimation method based on neural network mapping, and applies it to the stability controller.

 - **[2025.8]** Our article [“基于动态稳定边界的智能车辆路径跟踪控制方法”](https://leowang1820.github.io/files/2025-0035-revised.pdf)（Dynamic Region of Stability Integrated Path-tracking Control for Intelligent Vehicles）has been accepted by **机械工程学报**（Chinese Journal of Mechanical Engineering, **IF=4.5, Q1**）！I provide a stable domain estimation method based on Lyapunov function(LF) for the path-tracking controller.